 RedHat has moved to a pay-to-use model, including a bundle with an operating system and professional support.
 From this, Fedora was born to provide a free version of its software with community support.

 Today, RedHat sponsors the Fedora Project and Fedora is a trademark of RedHat.
 There is a long-standing partnership between the two.

-If you are new to Fedora, you’ll receive similar software and usage to other distributions like Debian or Ubuntu, as you can run most of the desktop environment on Fedora with any popular software.
+If you are new to Fedora, you’ll have a similar experience than with distributions like Debian or Ubuntu, as you can run most of the desktop environment on Fedora with any popular software.